-Vietnamese was originally written with a Siniform (Chinese-like) script known as Chữ-nôm (𡨸喃) or Nôm (喃).
+From about the 13th century, Vietnamese was written with a script adapted from Chinese known as Chữ-nôm (𡨸喃) or Nôm (喃).
 At first most Vietnamese literature was essentially Chinese in structure and vocabulary.
 Later literature developed a more Vietnamese style, but was still full of Chinese loan words.
 The greatest literary work in Vietnamese is Kim Van Kieu, the 'Tale of Kieu', a romance written by Nguyen-Du (1765-1820).

 Chữ-nôm was used until the 20th century.
 Courses in the Chữ-nôm script were available at Ho Chi Minh University until 1993, and the script is still studied and taught at the Han-Nôm Institute in Hanoi, which has recently published a dictionary of all the nôm characters.